 In many cases, businesses utilize sporting events for entertaining clients or to provide perks for employees.
 As someone employed in the area of hospitality and restaurants, you would need to market the opportunities to businesses, offering diverse packages depending on the need.
 Each client can have different preferences in this area, so you often have to modify proposals in food and beverage alternatives and facility selections.

-What are the jobs like on a day-to-day basis?
+What are sports marketing jobs like on a day-to-day basis?
+What do you do?